Icinga/icinga2/doc/6-distributed-monitoring.md

     [root@icinga2-master1.localdomain /]# icinga2 daemon -C
     [root@icinga2-master1.localdomain /]# systemctl restart icinga2

-Once the clients have connected you are ready for the next step - **execute a remote check on the client using the command endpoint**.
+Once the clients have successfully connected, you are ready for the next step: **execute a remote check on the client using the command endpoint**.

-Put the host and service object configuration into the `master` zone -- this will help adding a secondary master for High-Availability later.
+Include the host and service object configuration in the `master` zone -- this will help adding a secondary master for high-availability later.

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/master

 Add the host and service objects you want to monitor.
-There is no limitation with files and directories -- best practice is to keep things organised by type.
+There is no limitation for files and directories -- best practice is to sort things by type.

 By convention a master/satellite/client host object should use the same name as the endpoint object.
 You can also add multiple hosts which execute checks against remote services/clients.